-There are several methodologies available for implementation in software testing.
-However, not all require the same effort to create and maintain these tests.
-If you need to run the same tests, but with different parameter values, then you can easily do this through Data-driven testing (DDT).
+There are many methods for implementing software testing.
+However, not all require the same effort for test creation and maintenance.
+If you need to run the same tests, but with different parameter values, then you can do this through data-driven testing (DDT).

 Data-driven testing is a software testing methodology that uses a table of conditions directly as test inputs and verifiable outputs, and in which the test environment settings and control are not hard-coded.